gabrielcalk/all_things_pets/README.md

 * [Beautify Tools](https://beautifytools.com/excel-to-json-converter.php) was also utilized to convert the data from the excel spreadsheet into a JSON.
 The subject matter for our project was so specific we researched our data from various petsites to create our own API.
 This was definitely a challenge but a exellent one.

-* Technologies used for this project were Express, Express Session, Sequelize, Node, AnimeJS, Beautify tools, and handlebarsjs.
+* Technologies used for this project were Express, Express Session, Sequelize, Node, AnimeJS, Beautify tools, and handlebarsjs mySQL.

 ## Installation